 As you can see, these emails contain links to a page where people can book a time that suits them.
 I typically use Calendly for this.

-The reason it’s important to include these links is it prevents you from having to exchange 10 emails back and forth with each customer trying to coordinate times, which is a huge timesaver for everyone.
+The reason it’s essential to include these links is it prevents you from having to exchange 10 emails back and forth with each customer trying to coordinate times, which is a massive timesaver for everyone.
 I’ve also found it increases the number of interviews you actually get booked (as it makes it easier for people to book them).

 Step 2: Conduct the interview